Monday, March 22, 2010

 Out of curiosity, I visited Tabor Hills in Talamban.

-he well-paved paths and the artful grottos depicting the passion and special shrines dedicated to the Virgin Mother and favorite saints are well sheltered by trees and open air structures.
+I learned from my officemates that it is an ideal place to spend Holy Thursday.
+The well-paved paths and the artful grottos depicting the passion and special shrines dedicated to the Virgin Mother and favorite saints are well sheltered by trees and open air structures.

 Friday, March 12, 2010